poskanzerlab/astro-network-encoding/python/README.md

 These scripts take as input HDF-5 files (or `mat`-files in a HDF-compatible format) that contain summarized tables of AQuA event characteristics, in order to  save memory and hard disk space.

-The event files used for generating figures in the paper are located in the [Dryad repository](TODO) (link pending data deposition), as `events.zip`.
+The event files used for generating figures in the paper are located in the [Dryad repository](TODO) (DOI pending data deposition), as `events.zip`.
 The configuration files in the `config` folder are set up to use these files by default.
 To use this original data:
 1. Place the extracted contents of `events.zip` into `data/` (so that `data/events/` should contain many subdirectories, such as `1pulse`, `cbx`, etc.).

 To generate your own event tables from full AQuA `res` files, run the MATLAB conversion script `conversion/aqua_export.m` on your dataset (see documentation there).